DEMON1A/Discord-Recon/README.md

 **note: discord-recon has been tested only on linux, and most of the commands on the code are based on bash, it's not possible to run discord-recon on windows os**

 ## Setup variables :star:
-- `discord_token` - your discord bot token
+- `DISCORD_TOKEN` - your discord bot token
-- `user` - path to your os user
+- `USER` - path to your os user
-- `recon_path` - path to your recon data
+- `RECON_PATH` - path to your recon data
-- `admin_role` - the admin role name on your server
+- `ADMIN_ROLE` - the admin role name on your server
-- `debug` - debug mode
+- `DEBUG` - debug mode
-- `commands_prefix` - the perfix of all bot commands
+- `COMMANDS_PREFIX` - the perfix of all bot commands
-- `admin_channel` - admin channel id for important messages.
+- `ADMIN_CHANNEL` - admin channel id for important messages.
-- `disable_nuclei_info` - disable nuclei from sending inf bugs
+- `DISABLE_NUCLEI_INFO - disable nuclei from sending inf bugs
-- `nuclei_webhook` - the webhook nuclei will be using to post bugs
+- `NUCLEI_WEBHOOK` - the webhook nuclei will be using to post bugs
-- `default_discord_webhook` - the default discord-webhook discord-recon gonna send results with
+- `DEFAULT_DISCORD_WEBHOOK` - the default discord-webhook discord-recon gonna send results with
-- `server_name` - the server name that gonna be used with messages
-- `tools` - paths for the tools names inside your system
+- `TOOLS` - paths for the tools names inside your system
-- `rce` - command injection protection. don't ever remove one of it's items.
+- `RCE` - command injection protection. don't ever remove one of it's items.

 ## Commands: :thought_balloon:
 - `.exec` - execute shell commands on the server.